-China’s City Clusters: The Plan to Transform the Country into 19 Super-regions
+China’s City Clusters: The Plan to Develop 19 Super-regions

 The scale of China’s urbanization over the past four decades is a staggering feat in human history.